The 12 PCI DSS Compliance Requirements: What You Need to Know

 6) Maintain an information security policy

-Fortunately, the 12 core PCI DSS compliance requirements are not expected to change substantially with PCI DSS v4.0.
+Fortunately, the 12 core PCI DSS compliance requirements are not expected to change substantially with PCI DSS v4.0, and this article includes these changes.
 Read on to learn about the 12 PCI DSS requirements in greater detail:

 PCI DSS REQUIREMENT 1: Install and maintain a firewall configuration to protect cardholder data